xihai01/Jungle/README.md

 Customers can also login/register for their own profiles.
 All user passwords are hashed first using bcrypt before storing them into the database.

-## Setup
+## Local Machine Setup

 1. Run `bundle install` to install dependencies
-2. Create `config/database.yml` by copying `config/database.example.yml`
-3. Create `config/secrets.yml` by copying `config/secrets.example.yml`
-4. Run `bin/rake db:reset` to create, load and seed db
+2. Run `bin/rake db:reset` to create, load and seed db
-5. Create .env file based on .env.example
-6. Sign up for a Stripe account
-7. Put Stripe (test) keys into appropriate .env vars
-8. Run `bin/rails s -b 0.0.0.0` to start the server
+3. Run `bin/rails s` to start the server on localhost:3000

 ## Additional Steps for Apple M1 Machines